Siemens' New Headquarters Building, Munich, Germany

 Demolition of the existing building started towards the end of 2012.
 The demolition of the building started from interior to outwards.

-The above ground demolition was completed in June 2013, which entailed the removal of approximately 33,500 cubic metres of debris.
+The above ground demolition was completed in June 2013, which entailed the removal of approximately 33,500m³ of debris.

 A ten metre high acoustic fence was used to minimise the impact of dirt, noise and vibration on neighbouring residents.